gastonstat/ujat-dynadocs-workshop/ujat-dynadocs-workshop.md

 Currently he teaches an array of courses about Computing with Data, Reproducible and Collaborative Statistical Data Science, and Computational Statistics.
-He is the author of various R packages; has written extensively about the history of Partial Least Squares; and he is an advocate of the Open Science movement.
+He is the author of various R packages; has written extensively about the history of Partial Least Squares; and he's also an advocate for the Open Science movement.

 Read more: [gastonsanchez.com/about](http://gastonsanchez.com/about)